 Erica is a solicitor at Bates Wells Braithwaite and takes a leading role in the Culture + Creative team.
 She provides commercial, contracts and governance advice to charities, social enterprises, creative businesses and commercial organisations.
 She advises on contracts, trading, sponsorship, advertising, a range of areas relating to creative businesses, governance and legal structures, “spinning out” of local and central government and restructuring services, intellectual property (with a particular focus on copyright), information technology and digital delivery by charities and social enterprises.
 She is a proud trustee of Unitas and Stone Nest.

-Gill is a tutor on Unitas Academy courses and a Quality Assessor.
-She has over 16 years experience in the field of youth justice after initially becoming a panel member with Exeter, East and Mid Devon YOT in 2000.
-Already working for Devon and Cornwall Police as police staff was successful in 2004 in becoming Youth Justice Strategic Support Officer and Restorative Justice Trainer in the Territorial Policing and Partnership Department after developing a real interest in the evolving world of youth justice.
+I am a tutor and a quality assessor.
+I have over 16 years experience in the field of youth justice after initially becoming a panel member with Exeter, East and Mid Devon YOT (Youth Offending Team) in 2000.
+Already working for Devon and Cornwall Police as police staff, I was successful in 2004 in becoming Youth Justice Strategic Support Officer and Restorative Justice Trainer in the Territorial Policing and Partnership Department, after developing a real interest in the evolving world of youth justice.

 contribute to the development of youth justice staff and share some of the

 learning I have acquired during a 14 year career on this field.
 Living in Norfolk I have worked for both Norfolk and Suffolk Youth Offending

 Teams in a variety of practitioner and management roles.
 The focus of my career

 has been on improving the lives of children, young people and their families

 through placing the child and family at the centre of work - these values I bring to the role of tutor at Unitas.

 I have worked for many years within the criminal justice sector.
 Prior to employment in Youth Offending Services (YOS), I was a Probation Officer and later, a Practice Development Assessor.
 I have worked in a range of management positions within YOS including the role of Head of Service.